 Fanservice: Alex, mainly, but also Shaz, Gene and Chris.

 Flanderization: Sexism was an incidental theme in Life On Mars, but takes a front seat in Ashes to Ashes.
 Accordingly, the male cops' sexism has been amped up to help make the point, especially in Gene's case.

-Fan Service Pack: Chris.
+Chris.
 In series 1 of Life On Mars, the production team gave Chris waterwings along with his swimming trunks to tone down the sex appeal.
 By series 2 of Ashes to Ashes, they had him being attractively postmodern to Shaz.
 Marshall Lancaster appears to have been working out in anticipation of more exposure in series 3.

-Also, some of the extras who appear in the show too.
+Some of the extras who appear in the show too.
 Namely Joanne Froggatt when she appeared.